eirasroger/concrete-screening-app/README.md

 ## Project Overview

-This project presents an interactive decision-support engine designed to automate and streamline the **durability compliance screening** of concrete products.
+This project presents a human-in-the-loop agent designed to automate and streamline the **durability compliance screening** of concrete products.
 The tool helps engineers and sustainability experts make faster, more informed material selections by evaluating Environmental Product Declarations (EPDs) against project-specific requirements.

 The engine integrates three key data sources: